 Fiscal Year Annual Crash Reduction Goals

-2020 1
+2023 1

-2021 1
+2024 1

-2022 1
+2025 1

 Crash reduction will continue to be one of the primary components of Rhode Island's safety plan each year.
-For FFY2018 Rhode Island experienced a decrease in the number of CMV fatal crashes from 5 to 1 when comparing FFY2014 to fFY2018.
-The crash reduction goal for FFY 2020 - 2022 is a 3% reduction in total CMV crashes statewide, using FFY 2018 as a baseline.
+For FFY2021 Rhode Island experienced a decrease in the number of CMV fatal crashes from 7 to 3 when comparing FFY2020 to

+FY2021.
+The crash reduction goal for FFY 2023 - 2025 is a 3% reduction in total CMV crashes statewide, using FFY 2021 as a baseline.

-Program Activities for FY 2020 - 2022: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
+Program Activities for FY 2023 - 2025: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
 Inspectors will be instructed to make the most efficient use of their time and effort and take advantage of circumstances that will allow them to produce the most effective outcome.
-Currently, Rhode Island has four (4) full-time roadside inspectors.
-2 full-time inspectors are on a rotating schedule to conduct daily size and weight activities.
+Currently, Rhode Island has two (2) full-time roadside inspectors.
+1 full-time inspector is on a rotating schedule to conduct daily size and weight activities.
 These size and weight activities are not billed to the MCSAP Grant.
 The remainder of the unit is dedicated to either administrative or investigative work.
 Additional part-time inspectors will assist with the support of this plan during their regular patrol activities.
 Activity will include a dedicated number of hours for Traffic Enforcement Activities throughout the State with a concentration in the Crash Corridor.
-Concentration in the crash corridor will have the multiplying effect of allowing inspectors to focus on both traffic enforcement and Level III inspections.
-Each full-time inspector will be assigned eight (8) hours of Traffic Enforcement patrol each week.
+Concentration in the crash corridor(Route 95 north and south in the cities of Warwick, Cranston and Providence) will have the multiplying effect of allowing inspectors to focus on both traffic enforcement and Level III inspections.
+Each fulltime inspector will be assigned eight (8) hours of Traffic Enforcement patrol each week.
 In order to make the most efficient use of limited manpower, approximately 75% (6 hrs.) of the Traffic Enforcement activities will be concentrated in the crash corridor area.
 The remaining 25% (2 hrs.) will be spread throughout the state.
 While troopers traffic enforcement efforts will concentrate on CMVs, they will monitor the driving behavior of all vehicles and conduct traffic enforcement when violations are observed.
+Also CEU troopers will make an effort to conduct traffic enforcement activities in work zone areas in order to help reduce the number of crashes in work zone areas.
+Currently there are two work zones on Route 95 north and south in the city of Cranston where RISP CEU troopers regularly conduct traffic enforcement.
+In addition beginning in June of 2022 Rhode Island CEU troopers have implemented saturation traffic enforcement details that not only focus on commercial motor vehicles operating in a dangerous manner but also passenger vehicles operating in a dangerous manner in the vicinity of commercial motor vehicles as well.
+These saturation details are usually run during off peak hours normally beginning in the late afternoon and running into the evening.
+As of today 10/4/2022 the RISP CEU has conducted four (4) planned saturation traffic enforcement details that have run from 4:00 PM to 10:00 PM and has resulted in the following activity: 103 inspections,